• Skip to primary navigation

 Knowing the differences allows for more creative exploration when choosing between them.

-Molasses and caramel offer sweet delights, yet their flavor profiles differ.
+Molasses and caramel offer sweet delights, yet their flavors differ - compare that idea to an extract vs flavor comparison for clearer distinctions.

 Molasses has a smoky taste with a hint of bitterness.